In this video we'll look at how to use the SUMIFs function to sum cells that meet multiple criteria.

-I'll enter formulas in column H to handle the conditions in column F.
+I'll enter the formulas in column H to handle the conditions in column F.

-To SUM all numbers equal to 15, I enter the range "number" for both the sum_range and criteria_range1 and 15 for criteria1.
+To SUM all numbers equal to 15, I enter the range "number" for both the sum_range and criteria_range1 and I enter "15" for criteria1.
 When you use a number without an operator, there's no need to use double quotes.

 The next example also requires two pair of range and criteria.
 One to test for numbers equal to 10, and the other to test for a color of blue.

-Alternately, you can use enclose blue and purple in curly braces and feed them into the formula as criteria1.
-However, you'll then need to wrap the entire SUMIFs function in a SUM function.
+As an alternative, you can enclose "blue" and "purple" in curly braces and feed them into the formula as criteria1.
+However, you'll then need to wrap the entire SUMIFs function inside a SUM function.

-In the next set of examples, we are using three named ranges: "date", "product", and "amount".
+In the next set of tables, we're using three named ranges: "date","product", and "amount."

 In the next example, "amount" is again the sum_range.
 The criteria_range1 is the range "product" and the criteria is just "coffee" in double quotes.

 In the last example, "amount" is again the sum_range.
-However, I need to enter 3 additional range and criteria pairs to sum amounts where the product is "tea" and the date is in 2014.
+However, I need to enter three additional range and criteria pairs to sum amounts where the product is "tea" and the date is within 2014.

 criteria_range1 is "product", and criteria1 is "tea"

-If you need to do a lot of conditional summing with data, make sure you check out pivot tables.
-They make it easy to generate both conditional sums and counts even with very large sets of data.
+If you need to do a lot of conditional summing or counting with data, make sure you check out Pivot tables.
+Pivot tables make it really easy to generate both conditional sums and counts even with very large sets of data.